Creative director

 Career prospects

-In marketing, you could become a chief marketing officer (CMO), ultimately becoming the chief executive officer (CEO).
+In marketing, you could become a chief marketing officer (CMO), with the potential to become a chief executive officer (CEO).

 In an editorial environment, you could become the creative director across a whole publishing group.